libbitcoin/libbitcoin-server/README.md

 $ sudo ./install.sh CXXFLAGS="-Os -s"
 ```

 > The `-s` option is not supported by the Clang compiler.
-Instead use the command `$ strip bitcoin_server` after the build.
+Instead use the command `$ strip bs` after the build.

 Building with NDEBUG (no debug assertions) defined:
 ```sh